Astrotope/mr-level-05-fsd-mission-05-phase-01-group-01/journals/AGILE_MINDSETS_PRACTICES_JOURNAL.md

   - [CM] [Practice - Sprint Planning] We have created a backlog in JIRA for our first sprint, with Epics for each developer, and and epic for team task.
 We will review the backlog after our Daily Standup at 8:30pm tonight, and decide what goes into this weeks sprint.
 This will ensure that we are aligned on our sprint goals and backlog priorities for this sprint.

+  - [CR] [Value - Individuals and Interactions Over Processes and Tools] Meeting with other developers to share ideas and challenges, and to work together to resolve them.
+I ran into a lot of errors and asking Cameron and Swaroop how to handle them was much more helpful than trying to debug it all by myself.
+There are many recommendations that were given to make problems go away.

+  - [CR] [Value - Working Software Over Comprehensive Documentation] While bad documentation is a problem, it's not as bad as bad code.
+We can use tools like TDD to make our software self-documenting, and to make it easy to understand.
+We can also use tools to generate documentation for us.
+I focused on making our software self-documenting, and using tools to generate documentation for us.
+So we can focus on working software, and not on comprehensive documentation.
+TDD allows me to make sure that my code is working correctly, and to make sure that my code is easy to understand.

 ---
 ---